Festivals-App/festivals-server/README.md

 The developement of the FestivalsAPI [(see documentation)](./DOCUMENTATION.md) and the festivals-server is heavily dependend on the [festivals-api-ios](https://github.com/Festivals-App/festivals-api-ios) and the [festivals-database](https://github.com/Festivals-App/festivals-database) which provides the persistent storage to the FestivalsAPI.
 In my regular development workflow i first mock the needed behaviour in the API client library and then start implementing the changes in the festivals-server and after that in the festivals-database.
 To test whether the festivals-server is working correctly i'm currently relying on downstream tests of the festivals-api-ios framework.

-To find out more about the architecture and technical information see the [ARCHITECTURE](./ARCHITECTURE.md) document.
 The general documentation for the Festivals App is in the [festivals-documentation](https://github.com/festivals-app/festivals-documentation) repository.
 The documentation repository contains architecture information, general deployment documentation, templates and other helpful documents.

 ### Requirements